-My seven-year-old son recently lost his third baby tooth - the first one from his top jaw.
-These days he's walking around with a huge gap in his smile and he couldn't be happier.
-Since my son started losing his baby teeth, I've learned that a missing tooth is indeed a status symbol for the younger set.
-They wear their toothy smiles with pride - much to the envy of other children yet to be so lucky as to lose their own baby teeth (like my four-year-old son for example...).
+When my older son started losing his baby teeth, I learned that a missing tooth is indeed a status symbol for the younger set.
+They wear their toothy smiles with pride - much to the envy of other children yet to be so lucky as to lose their own baby teeth.
 And, they gladly eat soup or yogurt for lunch instead of a hard-to-bite bagel or apple.
 It's just that cool.
-And then there's the tooth fairy...
+And then there's the tooth fairy.

-After some digging, we learned that the tooth fairy tale is rooted in the belief that it provides comfort to children about the potentially painful loss of their baby teeth.
+In fact, the tooth fairy tale is said to be rooted in the belief that it provides comfort to children about the potentially painful loss of their baby teeth.
 And, some say it also makes parents feel better by having our "babies" believe in something so innocent and mythical as the tooth fairy even though, in reality, they are indeed growing up - maybe even faster than we hoped.

 In some countries, the tooth fairy and the tooth mouse happily share the spotlight in children's hearts, minds and dreams.
 It's not surprising that this is the case in Quebec, Canada, where French and English are spoken.
 In Italy, some children believe in the "topino" (mouse) and the "fatina" (fairy) too.

 And, why not have the best of both worlds?
-When my younger son heard about la petite souris in France, he asked that we take a trip to France when he looses his first tooth so he can get a visit from the tooth fairy here in Chicago and la petite souris in France.
-Sounds like a good excuse to plan a trip abroad!
+When my son heard about la petite souris in France, he asked that we take a trip to France when he looses his first tooth so he can get a visit from the tooth fairy here in Chicago and la petite souris in France.

-In some Asian countries, when a child loses a tooth from its upper jaw, they throw it up onto a roof.
-Likewise, if the tooth comes from their lower jaw, it is thrown down onto the floor.
+In some Asian countries, when a child loses a tooth from his or her upper jaw, they throw it up onto a roof.
+Likewise, if the tooth comes from his or her lower jaw, they throw it down onto the floor.
 When doing either one, the child asks that his/her newly lost tooth be replaced with the tooth of a mouse since its teeth grow for their entire life.

-And, I'm sure that just scratches the surface.
-There are more tales to explore and share together - which is why I'm glad there are plenty of books that help bring many of these multicultural tales to life.
+And, that just scratches the surface.
+There are more tales to explore and share together - which is why I'm glad there are plenty of books that help bring these multicultural tales to life.

 What "lost tooth" traditions do you and your family follow?
 Do your children get a visit from the tooth fairy, a small mouse or something/someone else?
 Do they throw their lost baby teeth up on a roof or down on the floor?
 Please share your stories in the comments below.